rtCamp/Frappe-Manager/docs/deploy/transports.md

 credentials and holds none itself.
 The registry said: manifest unknown
 ```

 That matters because registries disagree about how they refuse an anonymous request for a private image.
 Docker Hub says `pull access denied ... may require 'docker login'`.
-GHCR says `manifest unknown`, which is indistinguishable from a tag that was never pushed, so the raw message sends you hunting through the registry UI for a bad tag when the answer is a login.
-When you *are* logged in to that host, the same failure instead points at the tag and at `fm bake --push`.
+GHCR says `manifest unknown`, which is indistinguishable from an image that was never pushed, so the raw message sends you hunting through the registry UI for a bad image when the answer is a login.
+When you *are* logged in to that host, the same failure instead points at the image and at `fm bake --push`.

 Or by hand, for an airgapped target with no registry at all: